Abide 101: Awaken · Lesson 001 · Lesson Plan

 Say this verbatim:

 "That means a disciple can sit under excellent teaching for years and still be unstable if the Word never moves from hearing to doing.
-Abide is trying to close that gap."
+Abide is trying to close that gap.
+The left side of this slide is what we are aiming for, not passive listening, but active obedience.
+A life built on solid rock."

 Say this verbatim: